sparkletron/PSYQ_Examples/psxMemCard.md

 * MemCardWriteData(), Writes data to a file setup by open, to the memory card in 128 byte chunks (bytes must be a multiple of 128).
 * MemCardWriteFile(), Write data to a specified memory card file.
 Same byte requirement as above.

+##### Notes
+* You must stop controller communcation before accessing the memory card, or else you will not be able to read or write to it.
+  * When done, start controller communcation back up.
+  * PadStopCom(), stop communcation
+  * PadStartCom(), start communcation

 ### Example

 #### Writing to a Memory Card

 ```
+PadStopCom();

 MemCardInit(1);

 MemCardStart();